yeah-genie/Kastor-Data-Academy/Episode 2 The Ghost User's Ranking Manipulation 2a75673e146f8017bfb8dc2e519f3a11.md

 **KASTOR**: "Same person.
 Same automation."

-**KAITO**: "But Elena couldn't have done all this alone.
+**Kaito**: "But Elena couldn't have done all this alone.
 She's not a programmer at that level."

 **DETECTIVE**: "She was manipulated.
 Someone else is pulling the strings."

-**MAYA**: "Who?
+**Maya**: "Who?
 And why steal player data?"

 **KASTOR**: "I don't know yet.
 But this feels... familiar."